mariodosreis/tai/README.md

 ~~~
 $ codonZ ecolik12.ffn ecolik12.w
 ~~~
+If you don't have codonW installed, file `ecolik12.w` is already provided in the `misc` directory.
 Now from the R prompt:
 ~~~
 > df <- read.table("ecolik12.w", header=TRUE)
 ~~~